ZhgChg.Li

 }

-Play Button/Blue is the original click area/Red is the expanded click area
+Play button / Blue is the original clickable area / Red is the expanded clickable area

-Play Button/Blue is the original click area/Red is the expanded click area
+Play button / Blue is the original touch area / Red is the expanded touch area

-When using, just remember to set the Button’s Class to our custom MyButton, and then you can expand the click area for individual Buttons by setting touchEdgeInsets!
+When using, just remember to set the Button’s Class to our custom MyButton, then you can expand the clickable area for each Button by setting touchEdgeInsets!

 ️⚠️⚠️⚠️⚠️️️️⚠️️️️

-When using Storyboard/xib, remember to set Custom Class to MyButton
+When using Storyboard/xib, remember to set the Custom Class to MyButton

 ⚠️⚠️⚠️⚠️⚠️

-touchEdgeInsets extends outward from the center of (0,0) itself, so the distances for top, bottom, left, and right should be negative numbers.
+touchEdgeInsets expands outward from (0,0) as the center, so the distances for top, bottom, left, and right must be negative to extend.

 Looks good… but: